6 Dimensions of Data Quality, Examples, and Measurement

 Data-Accuracy-Measurement-with-Reference-Source-iCEDQ

-Another way to measure accuracy is by simply comparing actual values to standard or reference values provided by a reliable source.
+Another way to measure accuracy is by comparing actual values to standard or reference values provided by a reliable source.

-If you have CPI index values in your database, then for the accuracy measurement, you can compare it with the reference values obtained from the US Bureau of Statistics website.
+Example: The Consumer Price Index (CPI) is published by the US Bureau of Statistics.
+If you have CPI index values in your database, you can compare it with the reference values obtained from the US Bureau of Statistics website to measure accuracy.

 What is Completeness Data Quality Dimension?